Photo by Victor Jara (@victorbandana)

 At 1:00 PM, the ridge scramble gave way and I knew I had finally made summit.
 I looked around for the register and found it nestled between two medium sized boulders.
 While examining it, I realized that I was now in a complete white out with maybe 30 feet of visibility.
 I lost all interest in sticking around and started back down the ridge.
 I would have to come back and see those gorgeous views R.J.
 Secor promised me another time.

-I traversed across to the next ridge and found my crampons near a similar looking saw tooth slab.
+I retraced my steps and descended further Northeast and found my crampons near a similar looking saw tooth slab.
 As I finished attaching them to my boots, the wind whipped across my face.
 "Alright, I'm movin'.
 I get it!", I said aloud.
 I shuffled down the ridge and back to the notch.
 Getting down to the snow was such a relief.
 I had three major sections to descend, all of which consisted of steep hard snow.
-Of the three miles back to camp, I managed to glissade and self arrest for for about half that distance.
-I learned that a 250 foot sustained self arrest is almost as difficult as running down a snowy slope and twice as stressful.
+Of the three miles back to camp, I managed to glissade and self arrest for about half that distance.

 Descending the long snow field below Temple Crag placed me on the South side of Third Lake.
 I took a few minutes to change my layers for the twentieth time and made for the highest point on the hill to get a visual on a potential route where I found a few cairns.